Guest Artist Support

 Some require waivers; others do not.
 Some buildings require that artists carry personal insurance in case of loss or damage; others do not.

-Some venues have an artist reception separate from the Art Crawl and require additional time and interaction of the artist.
-What is expected from artists ranges from simply setting up at booth and selling art to participating in building marketing and/or greeting visitors to a building.
+Occasionally a venue will have an artist reception separate from the Art Crawl and require additional time and interaction of the artist.
+What is expected from artists ranges from simply setting up at booth and selling art to participating in the building’s marketing and/or greeting visitors to a building.

 While it is the guest artist’s responsibility to find exhibit placement, the Artist Support Liaison is here to help.
-A list of buildings and businesses that welcome guest artists with terms of agreement is available to all who request it.
+If you have further questions, please do not hesitate to ask. [email protected]

 REQUIRED BY ALL LOCATIONS: